Multimedia Story

 The Picture of a Curator

-"I'm not going out and finding things and holding them
+not an archeologist.
+"I'm not going out and finding things

-in my bare hands like they’re some kind of miraculous
+and holding them in my bare hands like they’re some kind

-relic from a past civilization," she says.
-Her reality as a
+of miraculous relic from a past civilization," she says.
+Her

-curator is far removed from the Hollywood picture than
+reality as a curator is far removed from the Hollywood

-most people imagine.
-In curating, there is less focus on
+picture than most people imagine.
+In curating, there is less

-And I think a lot of my job is to just be open to
+think a lot of my job is to just be open to different ideas

-different ideas, and then try to find those wonderful little
+and then try to find those wonderful little stories in there

-She emphasizes there is no one door to enter through to experience art, and that understanding drives her curation.
-When the museum walls are bare, McCusker does not just pack them full of random art, she takes the time to choose pieces that will grow mouths and speak to the audiences.
+She emphasizes there is no one door to enter through to experience art and that understanding drives her curation.
+When the museum walls are bare, McCusker does not just pack them full of random art; she takes the time to choose pieces that will speak to the audiences.

-Art is more than a beautiful decoration for McCusker, it can hold up a mirror to a viewer or throw them down an emotional renaissance.
-“It's a source of happiness and pleasure for us to look at these things, but also broadens conversations.
-Being critical about the world we live in for good and bad, right?
+Art is more than a beautiful decoration for McCusker; it can hold up a mirror for a viewer or throw them down an emotional renaissance.
+“It's a source of happiness and pleasure for us to look at these things, but also broadens conversations—being critical about the world we live in for good and bad, right?
 Being critical about things makes us realize just how amazing something might be,” she says.

-McCusker’s collaborative approach in her work were shaped long before her career in the museum world.
+McCusker’s collaborative approach in her work was shaped long before her career in the museum world.

 The Curious Growing Pains